Philadelphia String Quartet: History

 During their 30-year tenure, the quartet repeatedly toured the world and recorded an extensive chamber music repertoire.
 From 1976-77, the quartet played the entire cycle of quartets by Ludwig van Beethoven, including the Quartet No. 3 in D Major, Quartet No. 9 in C Major, Quartet No. 16 in F Major, and the Grosse Fugue.

 They championed new music and had a close musical relationship with the American composer George Rochberg.
 They commissioned and premiered his 2nd quartet.
 They had a close relationship with Argentine composer Alberto Ginastera.
 The Philadelphia String Quartet worked with Ginastera extensively before they performed the world premiere of his revised 2nd quartet.

 The founding quartet earned the Washington Governor's Arts Award.
 A quartet of their UW students won the Coleman Chamber Music competition prize.
 Their residency included relationships with Washington State University, Eastern Washington University and Central Washington University where the quartet held open rehearsals and performed with faculty members.
-Their LPs included works from Haydn, Mozart, Beethoven, Mendelssohn, Bergsma, Bercera, Chihara, and other living composers.
+Their LPs included works from Haydn, Mozart, Beethoven, Mendelssohn, Bergsma, Becerra, Chihara, and other living composers.